-Connect up the LEDs as shown below.
-Use appropriate current limiting resistors, calculated to draw no more than 20mA per LED.
-The LEDs are powered by 12V DC.
+Connect up the LEDs as shown below to the + and - Show Terminal Connections.
+Use appropriate current limiting resistors, calculated to draw no more than 20mA per LED.The LEDs are powered by 12V DC.

 7. HOW TO OPERATE THE CLOCK